Ashokanandhu/NFT_Collection/README.md

    And that’s it, you will now be able to see and enjoy your NFT in your own metamask wallet!

 ## Skills You Will Learn
-  1.Writing Smart Contracts in Solidity
+  1. Writing Smart Contracts in Solidity
-  2.Using Open Zepellin
+  2. Using Open Zepellin
-  3.Working with ERC721 Smart Contracts
+  3. Working with ERC721 Smart Contracts
-  4.Hosting metadata on IPFS using Pinata
+  4. Hosting metadata on IPFS using Pinata
-  5.Compiling and Deploying Smart Contracts using hardhat 6.Connecting to the Alchemy Node Service
+  5. Compiling and Deploying Smart Contracts using hardhat
+  6. Connecting to the Alchemy Node Service
-  7.Setting a minting price on NFTs
+  7. Setting a minting price on NFTs
-  8.Setting a minting limit per user
+  8. Setting a minting limit per user
-  9.Creating a basic react marketplace for your NFTs 10.Connecting metamask to react frontend
+  9. Creating a basic react marketplace for your NFTs
+  10. Connecting metamask to react frontend
-  11.Calling Solidity Smart Contract from react 12.Withdrawing Money from a Smart Contract
+  11. Calling Solidity Smart Contract from react
+  12. Withdrawing Money from a Smart Contract

 ## Install this command (npm install) if node packages not available
 Then go to collection_react directory to run the react app